bb511/adl1t_datamaker/README.md

 # Level 1 Trigger Data Processing for uGT

-The code herein fulfills two functions:
+The code fulfills two functions:
 * creates the level 1 trigger ntuples from raw CMS detector data
 * converts the generated level 1 trigger ntuples to h5 files that contain only the objects and features available to the global trigger (uGT)

 The package is split into two submodules, i.e., `L1Trigger_data/rootfile_generation` and `L1Trigger_data/h5convert`.
 See the corresponding directories for additional details on each subpackage.

-Futhermore, The scripts used to run the code are in the `scripts` folder.
+The scripts used to run the code are in the `scripts` folder.
 Examples of how the code is ran are found in the `run.snip` of the respective `scripts` subfolders.

 ## Setup